 Quality:

-The properties of full-grain leather derive from the animal's skin it comes from.
-Because it's not trimmed to remove imperfections or make it thinner, it shows scratches, imperfections, or marks from the animal's live activities.
+Because it's not trimmed to even its surface or make it thinner, it maintains the scratches, marks, and natural texture of the skin.
 Full-grain leather looks better over time as it absorbs oils and develops a patina with handling.

 Appearance: